swym-corp/gatsby-storefront/README.md

 npm run serve
 ```

-## Getting started with the swym wishlisht implementation on hydrogen
+## Getting started with the swym wishlisht implementation on gatsby

 Here are some docs which will be helpful in the implementation